Nutlope/pdftochat/README.md

 ## Credits

 - [Youssef](https://twitter.com/YoussefUiUx) for the design of the app
-- [Mako](https://twitter.com/mayowaoshin) for the original RAG repo and inspiration
+- [Mayo](https://twitter.com/mayowaoshin) for the original RAG repo and inspiration
-- [Joseph](https://twitter.com/Hacubu) for the langchain help
+- [Jacob](https://twitter.com/Hacubu) for the LangChain help
 - Together AI, Bytescale, Pinecone, and Clerk for sponsoring

 ## Future tasks